MingmarGyalzenSherpa44/WeatherApp/README.md

 ## Overview

 This is a weather application that provides current weather information for a specified location.
 The app fetches weather data using the Weather API and displays it in a user-friendly interface.
-It includes features such as location search, weather details, and a responsive layout.
+It includes features such as location search, weather details.

 ## Features

 - **Current Weather**: Displays temperature, weather condition, wind speed, humidity, and cloud cover.
 - **Location Search and AutoSearch**: Search for weather information by entering a city name.
-- **Error Handling**: Handle errors gracefully with React-toastify

 ## Technologies Used